Guide to Finding the Best Delay Spray for Men

 • Citric acid

-VigRX offers a delay wipe, as well, but for some reason, they’ve swapped out benzocaine or lidocaine in favor of the natural ingredients zanthoxylum oil and peony extract.
+VigRX offers a delay wipe, as well, but for some reason, their wipes remove benzocaine altogether in favor of the natural ingredients zanthoxylum oil and peony extract.
 Unfortunately, the majority of the evidence supporting either ingredient is anecdotal.
 The only major study involving zanthoxylum looked at its synergistic effect with an opioid administered in mice, and its influence on the results is hard to quantify.
 Thus, we cannot recommend VigRX delay wipes at this time.

 Photo by Innerbody Research